frederic-perez/AmE-dictionary/data/dictionary.md

 __swadding__
 __swaddle__ _v_ To bind (a newborn infant) with swaddling clothes to prevent free movement. :es: envolver con ropa apretada a un bebé
 __swage__ _adj_
+__swagger stick__ _n_ [:scroll: Its use derives from the vine staff carried by Roman centurions as an emblem of office.]
+A short metal-tipped cane carried especially by officers in the armed forces.
 __swagger<sup>1</sup>__ _n_ :two::hammer: _A swagger stick._
 __swagger<sup>2</sup>__ _v_ :four::hammer:
 __Swahili__